eujinnl/bacharbeit/README.md

     Install Visual Studio Code: Download and install from Visual Studio Code.
     Install LaTeX Workshop Extension: Open Visual Studio Code, go to Extensions, and search for “LaTeX Workshop” by James Yu.
 Install and reload Visual Studio Code.
-    Install PDF Viewer Extension: Similarly, install the "PDF Viewer" extension for viewing compiled PDFs within Visual Studio Code.
+    Install PDF Viewer Extension: Similarly, install the "PDF Viewer" (vscode-pdf) extension for viewing compiled PDFs within Visual Studio Code.

 ## Workflow with GitHub

-    Branching: Create a new branch for every significant section or change in your proposal (e.g., introduction, methodology).
+    Branching: Create a new branch for every significant section or change in your thesis (e.g., introduction, methodology).
     Commits: Make frequent commits with meaningful messages.
     Pull Requests: Once a section is complete or a change is made, open a pull request (PR) against the main or master branch.
 Incorporate feedback and merge it.